-MFRS 9 replaces the guidance in MFRS 139, Financial Instruments: Recognition and Measurement on the classification and measurement of financial assets and financial liabilities.
+MFRS 9 replaces the guidance in MFRS 139, Financial Instruments: Recognition and Measurement on the classification and measurement of financial assets and financial liabilities, and on hedge accounting.
+The Company intends to apply the temporary exemption from applying MFRS 9 afforded in Amendments to MFRS 4 and will adopt the standard for annual periods beginning 1 January 2021.

-The Company is currently assessing the financial impact of adopting MFRS 9.
+The Company is currently assessing the financial impact that may arise from the adoption of MFRS 9.